pixano/pixano/docs/user/launch.md

 ## From a terminal

-You can start the Explorer or Annotator app with the following command:
+You can start the Pixano Explorer and Annotator apps with the following commands:

 ```shell
 pixano-explorer <path/to/your/datasets>